matsulenko/stopwatches/README.md

 Stopwatches work with thousandths of a second accuracy.
 The final result of a stopwatch run is the difference between times of tapping stop and start buttons.
 An active stopwatch display is updated on the screen by a timer every 0.021 seconds after start.

-## Up to ten independent stopwatches at the same time
+## Up to fifty independent stopwatches at the same time
-You can add up to ten stopwatches that are independent.
+You can add up to fifty stopwatches that are independent.
 It means that you can run or stop any stopwatch and this will not affect other ones.

 <img src="https://github.com/matsulenko/stopwatches/assets/127790743/da960fb9-11fa-4c67-b8e5-76bd8c045ced" height="550">